technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 9/Lab 9 - Automate solution deployment using GitHub Actions for Microsoft Power Platform.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image10.png)

-13. Save the **secret's value and ID** in the notepad for use in your client application code.
+13. You can find **secret's value and ID** here.
 This secret value is never displayed again after you leave this page.

-     **Important:** Do not navigate away from the client secret page until after you have copied the secret value (not the ID) as you'll not have access to the secret         value again.

      ![](./media/image11.png)